Ireland–Kosovo relations

-Irish–Kosovan relations are the diplomatic, political, and economic foreign relations between Ireland and the Republic of Kosovo.
+Ireland–Kosovo relations are the diplomatic, political, and economic foreign relations between Ireland and the Republic of Kosovo.
 Ireland was one of the first nations to formally acknowledge Kosovo's independence on February 29, 2008, after the country declared its independence from Serbia on February 17, 2008.
 This action reflects Ireland's long-standing commitment to supporting the self-determination and its role in fostering stability and peace in post-conflict areas, such as the Balkans.
 While highlighting Ireland's alignment with Ireland's broader international goals, this article examines the various dimensions of Irish-Kosovan relations while exploring Ireland's contribution to Kosovo's development.

 Relations

 Ireland's diplomatic relations with Kosovo were officially formalized when Ireland's ambassador to Budapest, Hungary John Deady submitted his credentials to Pristina, Kosovo on 20 May 2011.
 Ireland does not maintain an official embassy in Kosovo.
 Instead, diplomatic affairs are handled through Ireland's embassy in Budapest.
 This strategy is typical for Ireland, which often handles relations with smaller or more recent states from regional embassies due to its limited diplomatic resources.

 Ireland maintains strong diplomatic relations with Kosovo despite the absence of a resident, demonstrating its support for the country's ongoing development and integration into international organizations.
 This reflects Ireland's broader foreign policy goals of promoting human rights, peace, and stability throughout the world.
 Shared interests in promoting self-determination and peaceful conflict resolution has also shaped the Ireland's relationship with Kosovo.